Treatment Allocation under Uncertain Costs: Simulation Study

-where $\text{Pois}(\mu)$ is a Poisson distribution with mean $\mu$.
-We run both simulations on training sets of size $n = 1,000$ and with treatment randomization probability $\pi = 0.5$.

-In order to evaluate the quality of these treatment rules, we consider results in terms of the QINI curve $Q(b)$ described in Section \ref{sec:costcurve} that maps different possible budget levels to the value we can get using the considered policy at this budget level.
-Figure \ref{fig:simu} compares average test set performance of different methods in terms of their QINI curves.
-In the left panel, with unpredictable costs, there is no visible difference between the three methods.
-This is as expected, as the optimal strategy is simply to prioritize units in decreasing order of $\tau(x) = \EE{Y_i(1) - Y_i(0) \cond X_i = x} = e^{x_1 + x_2 + x_3 + x_4}$, and this is what all methods seek to do.
-In the second setting, however, there is a divergence between the treatment effect $\tau(x)$ (which remains the same), and the cost-benefit ratio $\rho(x) = e^{x_1 - x_5}$ we should use for prioritization, and this is reflected in the performance of different methods.
-Here, the ``ignore cost'' baseline is targeting the wrong objective, and so performs terribly.
+In order to evaluate the quality of these treatment rules, we consider results in terms of the QINI curve $Q_{\hat \rho}(b)$ described in Section \ref{sec:costcurve} that maps different possible budget levels to the value we can get using the considered policy at this budget level.
+Figure \ref{fig:simu} compares average deployment set performance of the different priority-based methods in terms of their QINI curves.
+In the left panel, with unpredictable costs, there is no visible difference between the four methods.
+This is as expected, as the optimal strategy is simply to prioritize units in decreasing order of $\tau_Y(x) = \EE{Y_i(1) - Y_i(0) \cond X_i = x} = e^{x_1 + x_2 + x_3 + x_4}$.
+Another setting where ignoring costs can perform reasonably well is when there is negative correlation between $\tau_Y(X_i)$ and $\tau_C(X_i)$.
+In the second setting above, however, there is a divergence between the treatment effect $\tau_Y(x)$ (which remains the same), and the cost-benefit ratio $\rho(x) = e^{x_1 - x_5}$ we should use for prioritization, and this is reflected in the performance of different methods.
+Here, the ``ignore cost'' baseline is targeting the wrong objective, and so performs poorly.
 The ``direct ratio'' baseline is targeting the correct objective and does better, but still does not match the performance of our proposed method which is designed to focus on $\rho(x)$.
-Quantitatively, an agent with budget $B = 0.5$ would attain average value $V = 0.69$ by using the ``ignore cost'' baseline, $V = 0.98$ by using the ``direct ratio'' baseline, and $V = 1.04$ by using the proposed method with instrumental forests.
+Finally, though the priority score is not linear in the data generating process, the parametric method still performs well.